Andy-UTAS/SSP/docs/particulars.md

     - The principles and machinery of quantum mechanics.
 Explicitly, an understanding of how physical systems and their evolution are modelled using the Schrödinger equation, along with a fluency in common examples (e.g. particle in a box, harmonic oscillator, the hydrogen atom), and a vague familiarity with Dirac notation is assumed.
     - Thermodynamic quantities and concepts abound, with statistical mechanics looming large in the background.
 Conveniently, you have just completed a course in statistical mechanics, but it will be assumed that you are comfortable with the content

-    It is my intention that you will be required to call upon many of the other tools from the toolbox that you have been developing during your studies, with the explicit aim of further honing these tools, and maybe adding a few to the kit.
+    <u>It is my intention that</u> you will be required to call upon many of the other tools from the toolbox that you have been developing during your studies, with the explicit aim of further honing these tools, and maybe adding a few to the kit.

 ### Delivery of content

-The course will operate in a flipped-mode configuration, whereby the undergirding principle is that your out-of-class time is used to consume prepared content (e.g. _lectures_) and scheduled times are used for applications of the prepared content, and discussions in a problem-based learning framework.
-I prefer to refer to the lecture-style material as the _content download_, and interactive, active-learning sessions as the _content unpacking_ component.
+The course will operate in a largely conventional configuration: workshops will be held three times per week, with a tutorial taking place at the end of the week.
+Workshops are designed to be interactive, and will include problem solving and coding examples, whereas tutorials will exclusively be used for discussions and problem solving.
+An important running note is that problems for tutorials will be released at the start of the week, and each class member will be assigned a problem, which can be tackled individually or with your classmates; however, those assigned to each problem will be required to present their solution of the problem to the rest of the class. **It is important to note** that solutions to tutorial problems will not be immediately distributed: as a class you will be preparing these for one another through your work, so it is important to participate and contribute to this process.

 ### Subject matter

-The content for this course draws heavily from off the excellent text [The Oxford Solid State Basics](https://global.oup.com/academic/product/the-oxford-solid-state-basics-9780199680771?cc=au&lang=en&) by [Steven H. Simon](https://www-thphys.physics.ox.ac.uk/people/SteveSimon/), and the book is a prescribed text for the course, that is, it is assumed that you will access to this book.
+The content for this course draws heavily from off the excellent text [The Oxford Solid State Basics](https://global.oup.com/academic/product/the-oxford-solid-state-basics-9780199680771?cc=au&lang=en&) by [Steven H. Simon](https://www-thphys.physics.ox.ac.uk/people/SteveSimon/); indeed, the book is the prescribed text for the course.
+This means that it is assumed that you will access to this book.
 This particular text was chosen because of its concise discussion of the content, its accessibility, and the wry whit which permeates the content, in concert with the availability of [freely distributed pre-print of the book](http://www-thphys.physics.ox.ac.uk/people/SteveSimon/condmat2012/LectureNotes2012.pdf).
 I will be working from the printed text, and I encourage you to do the same.

 !!! warning "Unsupported material"

     Steven himself has said that the preprint is roughly 85% of the book; however, if you elect to work from the preprint, you do so at your own risk.

-#### Course outline
+### Course outline

 !!! summary "Course summary"

     This subject is designed to serve as _an introduction_ into the field of solid-state physics.
-Solid-state physics is the largest field of condensed matter physics, which itself is the largest branch of physics, and so there is only so material we will cover.
+Solid-state physics is the largest field of condensed matter physics, which itself is the largest branch of physics, and so there is only so much material we will cover.
 The trajectory we shall take begins with _bulk_ descriptors of solids, into considering the fundamental nature of solids, collective behaviour within solids, and the place of these systems in the real world.

 A rough outline of the course is as follows: